Rhode Island DUI Attorney

 Attorney Humphrey Wrote the Book on Rhode Island DUI Law

-Attorney Humphrey has coauthored twenty articles which have been published
+Rhode Island DUI Attorney Humphrey has coauthored twenty articles that

-in the Rhode Island Bar Journal on topics of drunk driving, refusal cases,
+have been published in the Rhode Island Bar Journal on topics of drunk

-most recent articles, titled “Drunk Driving and Warrantless Blood
+One of his most recent articles, titled “Drunk Driving and Warrantless

-Tests”, was published in the September/October 2014 edition of the
+Blood Tests”, was published in the September/October 2014 edition

 As Rhode Island's DUI authority, Attorney Humphrey prepared the state's